Show All Answers

 A dog park is planned in North Liberty with land secured by the City of North Liberty and a partnership with the Johnson County Dog Park Action Committee.
 Learn about the North Liberty dog park.

+Yes.
+All fence installation requires a fence permit.
+To apply, complete a fence permit application and submit a basic site plan to the Community Development Department.
+The fence may be installed after approval of the permit and payment of the permit fee.
 Remember to contact Iowa One Call at 1.800.292.8989 at least 48 hours prior to digging so that underground facilities can be marked.

 The fee for the permit is based upon the project value and is due when the permit is approved.

+Parking is prohibited on the south side of east / west roads and on the east side of north / south roads.
+There are a few exceptions.
+Please refer to Chapter 69.08 of the Coralville Code of Ordinances.
 In addition, a police officer is authorized to impound a vehicle if it has accumulated three or more parking citations where payment of such is 30 or more days overdue.
 In addition to the penalties, the owner or driver of the impounded vehicle shall be responsible for the costs of towing and storage.
 This is addressed in chapter 70.06 of the Coralville Code of Ordinances.

 You may also pay it in person at City Hall at the front desk.
 If you mail it, be sure to include the parking ticket and/or the citation number.